austinJCE/TorahLibraryAddOnForDocs/README.md

 The codebase is intentionally lightweight and Apps Script-native, without trying to emulate Google Docs APIs locally.

 ## Main features
+See [docs/CHANGELOG.md](./docs/CHANGELOG.md) for a fuller summary of changes and [LICENSE.md](./LICENSE.md) for the repository license.

 ### Unified Find & Insert workflow